|

 splinters around her body.

-Class that day was one long study hall, worse than religion class
+Class that day was one long

 with Sister Mary Aggravation, which had proven in Johnny's mind that